LizenzFass78851/fxserverinstallscripts/README.md

 >   Does not work on vserver (without kvm support) but at best on root server or self-hosted as vm and not as lxc.

 > [!IMPORTANT]
-> the scripts are optimized for ubuntu systems
+> the scripts are optimized for debian and ubuntu systems (x64 architecture only)